wordofwarning/wordofwarning.org/current/2017-haphazard/programme/index.md

 <a href="http://bmcchrystalp.wordpress.com" target="_blank">website</a> | <a href="http://twitter.com/BMcChrystalP" target="_blank">@BMcChrystalP</a>

 **Delpha Hudson + Nigel Bispham | *Bear-hemian Rhapsody***
 A Russian girl on accordion and a dancing bear on saxophone — together they make beautiful music.
 But there is talk of a wall being built between them.
-Help shape their story — reunite the bear and his love; help them play music together again.
+Help shape their story — reunite the bear and his love; help them play amazing music together again.
 <a href="http://www.delphahudson.co.uk" target="_blank">delphahudson.co.uk</a>

 **Lani Irving + Chloë Smith | *The Blanket Fort***